Jacob-Johansson/Classification-of-same-hand-motor-imagery-using-Riemannian-Geometry-and-Recurrent-Neural-Network/README.md

 ![](assets/Classifier_comparison.png)
-This image displays two box plots, labeled A and B, which likely illustrate the performance of different machine learning classifiers (MDRM, SVM, RNN) based on an "AUC" (Area Under the Curve) metric.
+This image displays two box plots, labeled A and B, which illustrate the performance of the different classifiers (MDRM, SVM, RNN) based on an "AUC" (Area Under the Curve) metric.

-Panel A: Shows a comparison of AUC values for the three classifiers (MDRM, SVM, RNN) across 13 different subjects.
+Panel A: Shows a comparison of AUC values for the three classifiers (MDRM, SVM, RNN) across 13 different subjects of the most optimal frequenct bandwidth per subject.
 Each subject has a set of box plots representing the distribution of AUC scores for each classifier.

 Panel B: Presents a comparison of "Optimized" vs. "Non-optimized" performance for the same three classifiers (MDRM, SVM, RNN).
 For each classifier, there are two box plots: one dark gray for "Optimized" and one light gray for "Non-optimized", indicating a potential performance difference due to optimization.